shalvah/dotfiles/README.md

 Set-ExecutionPolicy Bypass
 ```

-Note: running these scripts as-is may not work (especially for the `configure-` scripts), for instance, due to PATH updates.
+Note: running these scripts as-is may not work (especially for the `configure-` scripts), for instance, due to PATH updates and approval prompts.
 You may need to copy and paste some commands at a time.